Rmostert/Sparkify-churn/README.md

 ## Motivation

-This project is my Capstone project that I did for my Data Science Nanodegree I did through Udacity.
+This project is my Capstone project that I did for my Data Science Nanodegree through Udacity.
 The objective is to illustrate the use of Big data technologies and cloud services in the exploration, manipulation and modelling of big datasets.

 ## Summary of Results